Femtoscopy at NA61/SHINE using symmetric L\'evy sources in central $^{40}$Ar+$^{45}$Sc from 40$A$ GeV/$c$ to 150$A$ GeV/$c$: Introduction

 At vanishing relative momentum, the correlation function of Eq{.}(\ref{eq:corrfunc}) reaches the intercept value $1 + \lambda$.
 Since zero relative momentum is not accessible in the measurements, extrapolation from the region where two tracks are experimentally resolved, is needed.
 It is commonly observed that the intercept parameter $\lambda$ is less than 1, as also expected from Eq{.}(\ref{eq:lambda}).
 It is important to highlight that $\lambda \neq 1$ can also be attributed to other factors, such as coherent pion production~\cite{Csorgo:1999sj,Weiner:1999th} or background noise from improperly reconstructed particles.

 The core-halo model proposes that the source \textit{S} is made up of two parts, the core and the halo $S_{\rm{core}}$ and $S_{\rm{halo}}$, respectively~\cite{Csorgo:1995bi,Csorgo:1999sj}.
-The core contains pions created close to the center, directly from hadronic freeze-out (primordial pions) or from extremely short lived (strongly decaying) resonances.
-The halo consists of pions created from longer-lived resonances and the general background.
+The core contains pions created close to the center, either directly from hadronic freeze-out (primordial pions) or from extremely short-lived (strongly decaying) resonances.
+The halo consists of pions created from long-lived resonances and the general background.
 It may extend to thousands of femtometers, while core part has a size of around a few femtometers.
 The intercept parameter then can be expressed as

 where \textit{N} denotes their respective multiplicities in the given event class and $N_{\textnormal{total}} = N_{\rm{core}} + N_{\rm{halo}}$ contains all pions created.